Code-Institute-Submissions/milestone-project-119/README.md

  * [HTML5](https://en.wikipedia.org/wiki/HTML5) - Language used to create the structure of the pages.

  * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Language used to add styling across all pages.

+  * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Language used to create interactivity across the pages.

 #### Libraries, Frameworks and Editors